broadinstitute/gatk/scripts/variantstore/variant_annotations_table/README.md

 - [GvsCreateVAT.wdl](/scripts/variantstore/wdl/GvsCreateVAT.wdl)
 - [GvsValidateVAT.wdl](/scripts/variantstore/variant_annotations_table/GvsValidateVAT.wdl)

-The pipeline takes in a jointVCF and outputs a table in BigQuery.
+The pipeline takes in jointVCFs (and their index files), creates a queryable table in BigQuery, and outputs a bgzipped TSV file containing the contents of that table.
+That TSV file is the sole AoU deliverable.

 **GvsCreateVAT** creates the table, while **GvsValidateVAT** checks and validates the created VAT and prints a report of any failing validation